 Our condensed consolidated financial statements are prepared in accordance with GAAP.
 The preparation of our financial statements and related disclosures requires us to make estimates, assumptions and judgments that affect the reported amount of assets, liabilities, revenue, costs and expenses, and related disclosures.
-We believe that of our critical accounting policies which are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report on Form 10-K for the year ended December 31, 2016, the following accounting policies involve the most judgment and complexity:
+We believe that of our critical accounting policies which are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report, the following accounting policies involve the most judgment and complexity:

-- accrued research and development costs; and - stock-based compensation.
+- · accrued research and development costs; and - · stock-based compensation.

 Accordingly, we believe the policies set forth above are critical to fully understanding and evaluating our financial condition and results of operations.
 If actual results or events differ materially from the estimates, judgments and assumptions used by us in applying these policies, our reported financial condition and results of operations could be materially affected.
-There have been no material changes to our critical accounting policies since December 31, 2016.
+There have been no material changes to our critical accounting policies since December 31, 2017.